medialab/artoo/quick_start.md

 To achieve this we'll need **artoo**.
 We are therefore going to create a bookmarklet able to invoke artoo within any web page.

-To create the bookmarklet, simply drag and drop the following link onto your bookmarks toolbar:
+To create the bookmarklet, simply drag and drop the following link onto your bookmarks bar:

 <p class="artoo-bookmark-highlight">
   <a style="color: white;" href='{{ site.bookmarklet }}'>artoo</a>